-Believe it or not, networking isn’t just about handing out and collecting business cards.
-It’s about connecting, establishing and building relationships that are beneficial to all the parties involved.
-But, how can you make sure that you’re building a powerful network?
+Networking isn’t just about handing out and collecting business cards.
+It’s about connecting, establishing and building relationships that are mutually beneficial for you and others.
+With so many personal and professional factors involved, it’s important to put your energy toward building a powerful network.

-Follow these seven tips, and you’ll be on your way to developing a strong and long-lasting network of contacts.
+Follow these seven tips, and you’ll soon develop a strong and long-lasting network of contacts.

 1. Ask for Referrals

-A good place to start when building a powerful network, wrote Randall S. Hansen, founder of Quintessential Careers, is “to simply ask your current friends, family and associates for the contact information of others whom they think would be beneficial for you to know.”
+A good place to start when building a powerful network, wrote Randall S. Hansen, former CEO of Quintessential Careers, is “to simply ask your current friends, family and associates for the contact information of others whom they think would be beneficial for you to know.”

 Make sure that you are reliable, make a good impression, make your friend look good, and don’t let your friend down once you gain this introduction, and you will have all kinds of people willing to refer you.